RapDoodle/Form2Cmd/README.md

 ## Getting Started

-1. Cloen the project
+1. Clone the project

     ```bash
     git clone https://github.com/RapDoodle/Form2Cmd.git
     ```

-1. Copy `gui.html` and `gui.manifest.js` into an appropriate location in your project.
+1. Copy `gui.html` and `gui.manifest.js` into an appropriate location in your project. `gui.html` can be renamed to any filename you like.

 1. (Optional) Add the following content to `.gitattributes` to avoid Form2Cmd messing up with GitHub's programming language statistics counting.